VioletDao/CFTPInstructions/README.md

 However, it's possible that you can replace that one by a specific file-mananger called [angular file-manager](https://github.com/joni2back/angular-filemanager).

-We would like to recommned you to try it out as it's a more modern, multilingual file-manager and a better solution for mobile.
+We would like to recommend you to try it out as it's a more modern, multilingual file-manager and a better solution for mobile.

 You might want to: